AI-Driven Third-Party Risk Management: Automating Vendor Oversight at Scale

 Here is what a consistent risk management process allows you to do:

 No supply chain is immune to disruption.
-But what separates the prepared from the exposed is the ability to recognize where the biggest risks come from and how they tend to evolve.
-Based on our work with enterprise procurement and compliance teams, here are the five core categories you need to monitor closely:
+What separates prepared organizations from exposed ones is their ability to recognize where the biggest risks come from and how those risks evolve over time.
+Based on industry standards (including NIST and ISO guidance) and our work with enterprise procurement and compliance teams, here are the core categories you need to monitor:

 Issues that interfere with day-to-day supply activity.
 These can include: